glotzerlab/signac/doc/quickstart.rst

     $ echo workspace_dir=/path/to/my/workspace/for/my_project >> signac.rc

-You can access your signac :class:`~signac.contrib.project.Project` from within your project's root directory or any subdirectory with
+You can access your signac :class:`~signac.contrib.project.Project` from within your project's root directory or any subdirectory with the :py:func:`~signac.contrib.get_project` function.

 .. code:: python